 If you’ve been sick for up to seven days, you can self-certify your illness using an SC2 form.
 You can get this form from your employer or by visiting the HMRC website.
-If you’re unwell for more than 7 days and can’t work, you’ll need to call us to arrange an appointment to see a health professional who can assess your fitness to work.
+You don’t need anything from the GP.

 Statement of Fitness for Work

-If you have an ongoing problem that requires a sick line renewal you don’t always need to see the GP, please speak to one of our Reception team or email us to request a sickline.
+If you have an ongoing problem and you need your sickline renewing, you don’t always need to see the GP – please speak to one of our Reception team or email us to request a sickline.
 This is also the case if we’ve been made aware that you have surgery booked in, for example.

 You can see more information on the Direct.Gov website.

-If you or your employer require more information about your period/s of illness, then a Doctor may need to give you a letter.
+If you or your employer need more information about your period/s of illness, then a doctor may need to give you a letter.
 A fee will apply for this service, which can be paid by cash or cheque at Reception.
 See our paperwork section.